tick97115115/gospeed_api/README.md

 > 🎶~~It's too Laaaaate~ to Apologiiiiiize~, It's too Laaaaaaaaaaaate~~🎶

-All data model is type checked in runtime by using [Pydantic](https://docs.pydantic.dev/).
+Every function's input and output will get type checking in runtime by using [Pydantic](https://docs.pydantic.dev/).

 **🎉Async implementation is added in 2.0.0 Version, support both asyncio and [trio](https://github.com/python-trio/trio)!🎉**.

-Please use the latest version (for now it's 2.0.4).
+Please use the latest version.

 Because in 2.0.2 there is a bug which handle url query parameter incorrectly, cause invoking delete endpoint to delete task and file failure!